miso-lims/miso-lims/docs/user_manual/other_miso_tools.md

 When you have made your selections, click the Calculate button and the Results box will be updated to show any duplicates and near duplicates.

+Another version of this tool can be found within this documentation [here](../../index-checker/).
+This version requires that you enter index sequences yourself, as it is not connected to a MISO database from which it can look up indices.
+It is available to people who don't have access to MISO, however.

 ## Index Search